Rancho Huerta de Cuati: History

-With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim for Rancho Huerta de Cuati was filed with the Public Land Commission in 1852, and the grant was patented to Victoria Reid in 1859.
+When Mexico ceded California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that its historic land grants would be honored.
+But, the United States required by the Land Act of 1851 that Mexican citizens had to file claims for their land holdings.
+Reid filed a claim for Rancho Huerta de Cuati with the Public Land Commission in 1852.
+The grant was patented to Victoria Reid in 1859.